rackms/docs-gcp/docs/access-and-permissions/index.rst

 Do not remove these accounts or alter their permissions in any way without first consulting with your :ref:`support team <support>`.

-We will also temporarily add accounts from the gcp.rackspace.com domain as Rackers and automation need access to your projects, so do not remove those accounts or alter their permissions.
+We also temporarily add accounts from the gcp.rackspace.com domain as Rackers and automations need access to your projects, so do not remove those accounts or alter their permissions.